 Is Long Island City New York’s next tourist destination?
 Offering free transportation to and from Manhattan, free international phone calls, complimentary bicycles, and a funds-friendly price tag, Z Hotel makes a case for Queens.
-With its floor-to-ceiling windows featuring stunning views of the Manhattan skyline, this luxurious LIC spot rests—and wins—its case.
+With its floor-to-ceiling windows featuring stunning views of the Manhattan skyline, this luxurious yet budget LIC spot rests—and wins—its case.

 Think of the uber-affordable Sohotel as an extension of its surroundings, Manhattan’s eclectic, bustling Bowery.
 Mix-matched décor, featuring classic exposed brick, splashes of bright colors, and zebra-print furniture, provides the perfect backdrop for all of your vacation photos.
-Even the area’s cuisine is creative; far-traveling foodies will love nearby destinations such as Jack’s Wife Freda, Morgenstern’s Finest Ice Cream, and the hotel’s own Randolph Beer, a “craft beer saloon” featuring nearly 40 draft selections.
+Even the area’s cuisine is creative; far-traveling foodies will love nearby destinations such as Jack’s Wife Freda, Morgenstern’s Finest Ice Cream, and the budget hotel’s own Randolph Beer, a “craft beer saloon” featuring nearly 40 draft selections.

 Fans of the vintage trend will love The Jane, a historic hotel boasting a bohemian vibe complete with moody lighting, plush velvet seating, oriental rugs, and a dazzling disco ball.
 Guests may travel even further back in time with a stay in one of the spot’s small-scale rooms, built to resemble old-fashioned luxury ship cabins.
 On top of this indoor eye-candy, many rooms at The Jane also feature breathtaking views of New York’s famous Hudson River.